TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Administrators/Permissions/Index.rst

 If no permissions are defined in TSconfig, settings in user and group record are taken into account and will be treated as default permissions for all storages.

-The model for the permissions is closely coupled to the one used on *NIX systems, i.e. folders are seen as a collection of files and folders.
+The model for the permissions is closely coupled to the one used on \*NIX systems, i.e. folders are seen as a collection of files and folders.
 To change that collection (by adding, removing, renaming files/folders), you need to have write permissions on the folder, not only on the files themselves.
 But for only changing the contents of a file, no writer permissions are required on the folder.

+.. _admin-user-permissions-details:

 User file permissions in detail
 -------------------------------